RetroRabbit/slack-code-of-conduct/README.md

 * Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 * Continued one-on-one communication after requests to cease
 * Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse
-* Publication of non-harassing private communication
+* Publication of non-harassing private communication in a private channel or direct message

 ## Acceptable Content